 But this particular catharsis is long overdue.
 Enjoy it.

-Just as formal emancipation did not automtically bring de facto freedom to all the slaves, the election of a biracial man to lead us doesn’t eradicate racial hatred, but it most certainly shatters the presumption of racial suspicion.
+Just as formal emancipation did not automtically bring de facto freedom to all the slaves, the election of a biracial man to our highest office doesn’t eradicate racial hatred, but it most certainly shatters the presumption of racial suspicion.
 I think this election has earned us the right and the freedom to deal with race openly, honestly, and respectfully.
-I think we finally are unshackled from the culture where every discussion about race is fraught with unspoken judgments and fears.
+I hope we finally are unshackled from the culture where every discussion about race is fraught with unspoken judgments and fears.
 Judgments of racism and fear of knee-jerk accusations of racial animus.

 Given our history of racial tensions, given the attempt of some to raise questions about Obama’s trustworthiness based (openly or obliquely) on his race, given that African Americans comprise a small minority of the American electorate, this election certainly shows, in the most concrete way, that America is a country where Martin Luther King’s dream — that one day we will judge each other by the content of our character rather than the color of our skin — can be realized.